postcss/postcss/API.md

 ### `lazy.catch(onRejected)`

-Processes input CSS through asynchronous plugins and call `onRejected` if errors will occur in some plugin.
+Processes input CSS through synchronous and  asynchronous plugins and call `onRejected` on errors from any plugin.

 ```js
 postcss([cssnext]).process(css).then(function(result) {